 Portugal’s Golden Visa program has become a top choice for U.S. investors seeking more than just returns.
 With a minimum investment starting at €500,000 in approved funds or real estate, the program offers a range of powerful benefits beyond financial gain.

-EU Residency with Minimal Stay Requirements
+Minimal Stay Requirements

 Hold legal residency in Portugal while only spending 7 days in the first year and 14 days every two years—perfect for those maintaining a U.S.-based lifestyle.
+Proving the minimum stay requirements will be critical for renewal of your residency permit.

 Visa-Free Travel Across Europe